google/wireit/README.md

 This allows wireit to skip certain tasks when it knows that none of its inputs have changed since the last time it ran.

-There are two main types of dependencies: tasks and files/globs.
+There are two main types of dependencies: tasks and files.

 ### Task dependencies